quicwg/base-drafts/draft-ietf-quic-qpack.md

 This section describes the instructions which are possible on each stream type.

 All table updates occur on the encoder stream.
-Request streams only carry header blocks that do not modify the state of the table.
+Request streams and push streams only carry header blocks that do not modify the state of the table.

 ## Primitives